pachyderm/pachyderm/doc/enterprise/auth/saml/saml_usage.md

-## Overview
+# Using SAML

-This guide will walk through an example of using Pachyderm's experimental SAML support.
-We'll describe:
+This guide walks you through an example of using Pachyderm's SAML support, including the following topics:

-1. Authenticating via a SAML ID Provider
+1. Authenticating by using a SAML ID Provider.
-1. Authenticating in the CLI
+1. Authenticating in the CLI.
-1. Authorizing a user or group to access data
+1. Authorizing a user or group to access data.

 ## Setup